cudmore/protocols/worley-shuler-prairie.md

  - Open PrairieCanvas.ipf (desktop shortcut).
 Should open in Igor Pro 7
  - Click on empty command window to activate menus
  - Select menu 'Canvas - Load User' and select 'cudmore_prairie.txt' file.
- - Each time you mount a new mouse, set a new 'session id'
+ - Enter a 'Session ID' and click 'Initialize session'.
+This will bring up a canvas where both video snapshots and 2p images will be imported.
+There is no explicit 'save canvas', the canvas is saved each time either video and/or 2p stacks are imported.
+Each time you mount a new mouse on the scope, set a new 'session id'.
+If you mount the same mouse twice in one day, append 'a', 'b', 'c' to the session id.
- - When your finished with an imaging session, click 'Finalize and Clear Canvas'
+ - When your finished with an imaging session, click 'Finalize and Clear mp285 Canvas'

-Prairie user configurations are in the main Map Manager folder at 'F:\cudmore:apps:bJHU:MapManager_Options:Users:scope:cudmore_prairie.txt'.
+Prairie user configurations specify user defaults including the save path and are in the main Map Manager folder at 'F:\cudmore:apps:bJHU:MapManager_Options:Users:scope:cudmore_prairie.txt'.

+**Important**.
+When you click 'Initialize Session', ensure both the save path and file names are set correctly n Prtairie View.
+Verify this for both the Z-Series and T-Series tab.
+If one of them is correct, the others should also be correct.

 ## Matlab video